-These 15 Minute Mustard Green Beans are for the mustard lover and great if you want something different for your holiday green beans.
-They're super fast to make, free up oven space, and can be made and on the table in no time!
+These 15 Minute Mustard Green Beans are for the mustard lover!
+Cooking these green beans are super fast, free up oven space, and can be made and on the table in no time!

 Friends.
 Let me introduce you to our new favorite green bean side dish.
 These 15 Minute Mustard Green Beans have been made now 4, 5, maybe 6 times this month?
 I've lost count.
 That's how much we love them!

 Ok, to be honest, we are also a Dijon Mustard lovin' family.
 It was one of the first condiments we started making!
-So if Dijon mustard is not your jam, these are not your green beans.
-But if you also love the tangy, sharp, spicy flavor of Dijon, then this recipe is for you.
-The green beans are still crunchy, the Dijon mustard flavor is strong, and well, done in 15 minutes?
+So if Dijon mustard is not your jam, this dish wont be either.
+But if you also love the tangy, sharp, spicy flavor of Dijon, then cooking green beans this way is totally for you!
+They're crunchy, the Dijon mustard flavor is strong, and well, done in 15 minutes?
 How can it get any better?

 Simple, fresh ingredients.
 Per uz here.

-- Green Beans - Fresh are of course best!
+- Green Beans - Fresh is of course best!
 But see below for notes about frozen.

 - Dijon Mustard - We love using our own because it's so easy to make!